Virginia Smog Check / Emissions Test

 - Two speed idle: Virginia test personnel perform the two-speed idle test on most vehicles made before 1980.
-The two speed idle tailpipe test is pretty straight forward.
-First, test personnel place a probe into a vehicle’s tailpipe to measure the emissions coming from it.
-Afterwards, they attach a contact tachometer to the spark plugs of the vehicle, or place one on the vehicle’s hood if the test personnel are unable to get to the vehicle’s spark plugs.
+The two-speed idle tailpipe test is pretty straightforward.
+First, test personnel places a probe into a vehicle’s tailpipe to measure the emissions coming from it.
+Afterward, they attach a contact tachometer to the spark plugs of the vehicle or place one on the vehicle’s hood if the test personnel are unable to get to the vehicle’s spark plugs.
 Tachometers typically measure the number of rotations of an engine’s crankshaft per minute or to put another way, the engine’s speed.
 Next, while the vehicle is in Park or Neutral, the test personnel will have the vehicle idle for 30 seconds.
 Then, the test personnel rev the vehicle’s engine to a higher RPM.
 Finally, they idle the vehicle for another 30 seconds.

 Virginia Safety Inspections: All motor vehicles in the state of Virginia must get a safety inspection.
 Typically, vehicle owners can get a safety inspection at any new car dealership or repair shop.
 Most official inspection stations put up white signs with blue letters advertising their inspection services.